 The target of the first three seminars (ID 1, 2, 3) was the version for engineers.
-Lectures based on the alpha version, the beta version, and version 1.0 were examined in each trial, respectively.
+Lectures based on alpha, beta, and version 1.0 were examined in each trial, respectively.
 The next one (ID 4) was for salespeople.
 At that time, the beta version of lectures for salespeople was confirmed.
 We asked for HCD professionals to participate in those trials (from ID 1 to ID 4).
 Therefore, we could hear various opinions from not only beginners but also from professionals.
-Furthermore, the trial seminars were helpful for those professionals because most of them were in charge of human resource development, and they had motivation to take the contents of the entry-level workshops back to their companies.
+Furthermore, the trial seminars were helpful for those professionals because most of them oversaw human resource development.
+They were motivated to take the contents of the entry-level workshops back to their companies.